Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/02-data-stores/filters.md

 #jet-engine/data-stores/ajax-store-fragments

-Дозволяє фільтрувати список фрагментів (селекторів) для оновлення лічильників на фронті при додаванні айтема в стор чи видаленні айтема зі стора.
+Allows filtering the list of fragments (selectors) to update counters on the frontend when adding an item to the store or removing an item from the store.

 **Args:**
-- `$fragments` - array - Масив фрагментів для оновлення
+- `$fragments` - array - An array of fragments to update.
-- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - Інстанс дата стора
+- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - The data store instance.
-- `$item_id` - int - ID об'єкта
+- `$item_id` - int - The object ID.

 **Location:**
 [includes/modules/data-stores/inc/stores/factory.php](https://github.com/ZemezLab/jet-engine/blob/master/includes/modules/data-stores/inc/stores/factory.php)